alpodolsky/211-CompArch/README.md

 # pa1:
 This assignment was meant to introduce us to coding in C by doing a variety of assignments.
-# First: Array and Sorting
+# pa1/First: Array and Sorting
 - You have to write a program that will read an array from a file and sort the given array.
 You will return the array sorted with all odd numbers in ascending order at the front followed by all even numbers in descending order.